systemctl — Control the systemd system and service manager

 the state of all units.
 When a unit fails in some way (i.e. process exiting with non-zero error code,

-terminating abnormally or timing out), it will automatically enter the "failed
+terminating abnormally or timing out), it will automatically enter the "failed" state and

 its exit code and status is recorded for introspection by the administrator until the service is